Janiczek/janiczek.github.io/_posts/2025-05-01-elm-test-distributions.md

 ----

 That about covers it!
 This post mostly wants to show that this _can be done_ in the Elm PBT testing world; if you want to dive deeper I heartily recommend the mentioned [YouTube talk](https://www.youtube.com/watch?v=NcJOiQlzlXQ) by John Hughes.

+TL;DR: with [`Test.Distribution`](https://package.elm-lang.org/packages/elm-explorations/test/2.2.0/Test-Distribution) you can measure and enforce how often do your test generate categories of values of your choosing.